Bastrop State Park: Wildfires

 On 5 April 1958, a fire was recorded at Bastrop State Park and threatened 12 cabins occupied by 15 people.
 The fire, fanned by northwest winds, spread through two cabin areas.
 The fire was first reported late in the morning and by nightfall had burned more than 800 acre of heavy pine woods.
 Road machinery was used to cut lanes in the brush to halt the spread of flames.
 About 100 volunteers assisted in the firefight.
 A minor league baseball team from Topeka, Kansas, was at the park for their spring training and volunteered to help, but park officials confirmed they were not needed.
 The Texas Department of Public Safety, Bastrop fire fighters, and highway patrol units joined the firefighting efforts that evening.
 In addition, bulldozers and heavy road equipment from the Bergstrom Air Force Base in Austin were sent to help fight the fire.
 No casualties or injuries were reported; park visitors were given ample time to evacuate before the fires reached their cabin areas.
 The fire was reportedly caused by a park visitor who went out to the woods to make a camp fire.
 After making the fire, the man put dirt on it, covered it in rocks, and thought it was out.
 However, some of the fire was not extinguished and spread quickly with the pine needles and the 25 km winds.
 The fire nearly died down twenty-four hours later, but rekindled after a north brisk was reported the next morning.
 According to Marbury, about 1400 acre were partially effected by the fire.

 In September 2011, 96% of the park was burned by the Bastrop County Complex fire.
 Only around 100 acres were saved.
 Most CCC structures were saved, but were still threatened.
 The park was closed on September 4 due to the fire and did not reopen until December 2.
 In 2012, a campaign was begun to restore the forest within 30 years by replacing 4 million burned trees.

+In March 2026, a wildfire burned 46 acres of the park.